BobbyGerace/dotfiles/README.md

 ## Dependencies

-First install homebrew, node, kitty, and neovim.
+First install homebrew, node, wezterm, and neovim.
 (You may need to install the latest Neovim from source for all the plugins to work)

 ## Homebrew dependencies